 A total of 34 students have been supported by the PMHNP loan payment program since it was established.
-The table below summarizes the status of those participants who currently owe on their loan as of July 1, 2016.
+The table below summarizes the status of those participants who currently owe on their loan as of July 1, 2017.
 It should be noted that there is no residency requirement for students to participate in the loan repayment program, although preference is given to Wyoming residents.
 One graduate is currently in the process of repaying the loan through professional practice as a PMHNP in Wyoming (Deferred for Practice) and three participants are repaying the loan (Repayment).
-Four students are in an enrolled status as of August 2016.
+One student is in an enrolled status as of August 2017.
 Of those not listed on the table, the UW Board of Trustees canceled one loan due to hardship for a former student and the remaining participants have paid their loan either in professional practice or through monetary payment.

-Status July 1, 2016 Hometown Practice Town
+Status July 1, 2017 Hometown Practice Town

-Deferred for Practice Torrington Torrington
+Deferred for Practice Torrington Lingle, WY

 Repayment Buffalo

 Repayment Laramie

 Repayment Laramie

 Enrolled Cheyenne

-Enrolled Boulder, CO
+Grace Boulder, CO

-Enrolled Laramie

-Enrolled Gillette
+Grace Gillette

-FY14 - Fiscal report
+FY17 - Fiscal report